 Over in East Knoxville (at 2340 E. Magnolia Avenue to be specific) lies The Bottom – a magical place where you can listen to book talks, join in on discussions, celebrate community, or even find a book of your own.
-Founded by Dr. Enkeshi El-Amin, a local sociologist studying race, place, and Black Communities, The Bottom was named after a Black neighborhood in East Knoxville – a neighborhood that isn’t listed over at on our Neighborhoods page because it was completely demolished in the 1950s by urban renewal and institutionalized racism.
+It was founded by Dr. Enkeshi El-Amin, a local sociologist studying race, place, and Black Communities.
+Speaking of those communities, The Bottom was named after a Black neighborhood in East Knoxville – a neighborhood that isn’t listed over at on our Neighborhoods page because it was completely demolished in the 1950s by urban renewal and institutionalized racism.

 Rooted in community interviews and archival research, El-Amin’s work uncovered a resounding feeling of displacement and loss of space that spanned all the way from Knoxville’s black elders to the youth.
-While urban removal technically came to an end in 1974, it was still very real for the people living in its remnants.
+She found that urban removal (while technically ended in 1974) was still very real for the people living in its remnants.

 But Dr. El-Amin wanted to do more than just conduct a study.
 She wanted to make an impact.
-That desire became reality via an unassuming house on 2340 East Magnolia Avenue – now the site of The Bottom Knox, a nonprofit community and organization space located right in the historic neighborhood it’s named after.
+That desire became reality via an unassuming house on 2340 East Magnolia Avenue.
+It’s now the site of The Bottom Knox, a nonprofit community and organization space located right in the historic neighborhood it’s named after.

 The Bottom Knox is a place where El-Amin, the founder, hopes Black people will feel comfortable in their own skin.
 It always included the healing stories of those who specifically lived and grew up in East Knoxville.